 So what does dividend investing offer to a Stable Investor?

 Dividend Investing can help Stable Investor generate an ever-increasing stream of cash.
 This cash can then be deployed to buy more such assets and so on…

 An important point is that one should not be fooled by high dividend yields.
-The reason for high yield may be a sharp fall in market prices or a one-time special dividend payout.
-It is very important to focus on sustainability of business when one is investing for dividends.
-There is no use investing in business for dividends, when the company is not in a position to exist after some time.
+The reason for the high yield may be a sharp fall in market prices or a one-time special dividend payout.
+It is very important to focus on the sustainability of the business when one is investing solely for dividends.
+There is no use investing in the business for dividends when the company is not in a position to exist after some time.

 The Motley Fool has another insightful post on successful dividend investing that can be found here.

 Related Reading: How to Live off Dividend Income in India?